saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

-Product name in the customer's language.
+Product name in the customer's language

 </td>
 </tr>